THE PLATFORM

 As a writer, the majority of your time should be spent writing, but you also need to market yourself if you’re going to build a strong readership.

-Landing author interviews, getting shelf space in your local bookstore, guest blogging, all of these are ways to build your following without going on social media simply to post links to buy your book.
+Landing author interviews, getting shelf space in your local bookstore, and guest blogging are all ways to build your following without going on social media simply to post links to buy your book.

-But how do you gain those author interviews, shelf space, or blogging opportunities?
+But how do you gain author interviews, shelf space, or blogging opportunities?

 It starts with credibility.